malicolm/TestGitTutorial/Git Tutorial.md

      git config --global user.password "password"

 replacing "username" and "password" with you current GitHub username and password, respectively.
+This is done to store your github credentials on your device.

 ## Step Two: Create a respository